“Which one is better? Ho Chi Minh City or Hanoi?”

 Bình Tây Market (Ben Thanh Market)

-This market certainly has character.
-We didn’t meet any tourists here, which means: 1. the place feels very genuine and 2. you’ll get local prices here compared to some more tourist oriented markets.
+This market certainly has character, with minimum tourists, which means: 1. the place feels very genuine and 2. you’ll get local prices here compared to some more tourist-oriented markets.

 Best views of the city

 Are you looking for a spot where you can capture the mighty city from above?
-Here are our suggestions of the places we liked the most:
+Here are some suggestions for the places you are going to love.

 Bitexco Tower